Dunlop Rubber: Amalgamation of Dunlop Pneumatic Tyre and Dunlop Rubber

 In August 1912, Dunlop Pneumatic Tyre went out of business though retaining certain financial commitments.
 It passed its activities to Dunlop Rubber in exchange for shares, and changed its name to The Parent Tyre Company Limited.
-Dunlop Rubber purchased certain of its assets including goodwill and trading rights and, in exchange, the tyre company shareholders now owned three-quarters of Dunlop Rubber.
+Dunlop Rubber purchased certain of its assets including goodwill and trading rights and, in exchange, the tyre company shareholders owned three-quarters of Dunlop Rubber.
 The amalgamation was intended to bring about a substantial reduction in overheads and clarify what had been seen as a confusing relationship between the two enterprises when they shared most shareholders.